Kuzu-fu: History

 The use of kuzu in textiles dates back over 1,000 years, with references in ancient Japanese texts and court records.
-Historically, kuzufu was produced in regions such as Shizuoka, Nagano, and Gifu Prefectures.
-While it was originally worn by common people for daily garments and workwear, over time it came to be appreciated for its unique texture and artisanal value.
+Historically, kuzu-fu was produced in regions such as Shizuoka, Nagano, and Gifu prefectures.
+While it was originally worn by common people for daily garments and work-wear, over time it came to be appreciated for its unique texture and artisanal value.

-During the Edo period, kuzufu remained in use in rural areas.
+During the Edo period, kuzu-fu remained in use in rural areas.
 However, the Meiji era's industrialization led to its near disappearance.
-Today, only a few craftspeople, such as the weavers of Ōigawa Kuzufu in Shizuoka Prefecture, continue to preserve the tradition.
+Today, only a few craftspeople, such as the weavers of Ōigawa Kuzu-fu in Shizuoka Prefecture, continue to preserve the tradition.